gportay/cqfd6/README.md

 Example:

-First, specify the desired platform in the `Dockerfile`, as shown below:
+Specify the desired platform in the `Dockerfile`, as shown below:

     FROM --platform=linux/arm64 ubuntu:24.04
     (...)

-Then, initialize the image:

-    $ cqfd --init

-Finally, test the build container:
+Test the build container:

     $ cqfd uname -m
     aarch64